-Ulele (1810 N Highland Avenue) serves comfort food, inspired by Tampa’s indigenous people.
-I have to tell you that I was a little taken by how massive and beautiful the property is.
+Ulele serves comfort food inspired by Tampa’s indigenous people.
+However, I must tell you that I was taken by how massive and beautiful the property is.

 2nd Time Oyster Eater

-I can count on one finger how many times I’ve eaten oysters before, and my wife Marcela even less.
-I think the word WOW is the only thing that comes to mind after the first bite/slurp.
+I can count on one finger how many times I’ve eaten oysters before and my wife Marcela even less.
+WOW is the only thing that comes to mind after the first bite/slurp.

-There’s more to those Alligator Hush Puppies than it appears, there is an excellent depth of flavor.
-Now before you turn up your nose at the thought of trying these, this is what’s in them: alligator, country ham, bacon, jalapeño & fresh corn.
+There’s more to those Alligator Hush Puppies than it appears; there is an excellent depth of flavor.
+So before you turn up your nose at the thought of trying these, this is what’s in them: alligator, country ham, bacon, jalapeño & fresh corn.

 My bud John asked for the crab mac & cheese.
-The four cheese mac is topped with blue crab and some panko bread crumbs for some crunch.
+The four-cheese mac is topped with blue crab and some panko bread crumbs for some crunch.
 He ate it as if it was his last meal on earth.

 Ulele Burger and Meatloaf

-OK, Just checking….the Ulele Burger features a short bib/brisket/chuck burger patty blend topped with Wisconsin sharp cheddar cheese, portobello mushrooms, fire-roasted red peppers, fried leeks, and then a healthy drizzling of their house steak sauce.
+OK, Just checking….the Ulele Burger features a short rib/brisket/chuck burger patty blend topped with Wisconsin sharp cheddar cheese, portobello mushrooms, fire-roasted red peppers, fried leeks, and then a healthy drizzling of their house steak sauce.

-I had to share with Marcela, well I didn’t have to, but I did.
-Whether I should have is a different question altogether.
+I had to share with Marcela, well, I didn’t have to, but I did.
+Whether I should have it is a different question altogether.

-John orders the other dish on the menu that had my eyes mesmerized; the Water Works meatloaf.
-The only thing better than an excellent meatloaf is one who’s been given some love marks from the char grill.
+John ordered the other dish on the menu that had my eyes mesmerized; the Water Works Meatloaf.
+The only thing better than an excellent meatloaf is one that’s been given some love marks from the char grill.

 You had me at Guava